 Top 10 · OK

-Top Oral & Maxillofacial Surgeons in Oklahoma
+Top Oral And Maxillofacial Surgeons in Oklahoma

 Extractions, implants, and jaw surgery.
 Curated top-10 from the dental sub-specialty taxonomy and CMS quality signals — Medicare enrollment, MIPS score, and HPSA service all weighed in.